liljencrantz/crush/README.md

     crush# some_text * some_number
     Error: Can not process arguments of specified type

+Variable names beginning with double underscores (`__`) are reserved for internal use by Crush.
+They can not be assigned to.

 ### Named and unnamed arguments

 Crush supports named and unnamed arguments.
 It is often possible to use one,